 Is there a dress code for the Salzburg Cathedral?

-Like in all catholic churches, you have to remove your hat when entering.
+Like in all catholic churches, you must remove your hat when entering.
 That’s the only dress code everyone has to follow when visiting the Salzburg Cathedral.
 Furthermore, you have to behave respectfully.
 Even if the Cathedral seems like a museum, it is still an active church.
 Sightseeing visits during mess are prohibited.
-That doesn’t mean you are not allowed to enter, but walking around photography is not permitted during church service.
+That doesn’t mean you are not allowed to enter, but walking around and photography is prohibited during church service.

 What are the opening hours of the Salzburg Cathedral?